Top 10 Things To Do In Byron Bay

-3. Surf – Whether you're a total beginner or absolute pro, Byron is an awesome place to surf.
-The Pass is our surf spot of choice because it’s suited to everyone.
-If you can only just about manage to get your board (like some of us) or are confident riding those waves, you’ll have a great time at The Pass.
-The guys at Mojo Surf are always available for lessons if you want to brush up (or gain) some skills.
-There are a few other great surf areas around, but another amazing thing about The Pass is that it’s not always just people out there, you'll often spot dolphins!
-The Pass is located on the way up to the Cape Byron Lighthouse so you can always just pause and take in the views from the huge viewing rock platform whilst en route.
+3. Surf – Whether you're a total beginner or absolute pro, Byron and beyond is an awesome place to surf.
+If you can only just about manage to get on your board (like some of us) or you are confident riding those waves, you’ll have a great time with the guys at Mojosurf.
+They are always available for lessons if you want to brush up (or gain) some skills.
+Surfing in Byron can be super crowded so the crew at Mojo take you surfing at surrounding beaches where the waves are epic making it the perfect learn to surf waves.

 4. Spot Dolphins & Go Whale Watching – It’s no secret that Australia is home to some amazing wildlife, and Byron is blessed with populations of dolphins and humpback whales between the months of May and November.
 You can literally see a pod of whales splashing around and breaching from the Cape Byron Lighthouse, or you could take a whale-watching boat trip if that’s more your speed.
 Either way, it's an absolutely incredible experience and tours will mean you can see whales, dolphins, and even turtles too!